Developer Platform

 Please note that the lifetime of the key is 24 hours

-You can generate an access key by calling the url mentioned in this link with a user email and a password.
-See more about GraphQL authentification.
+You can generate an access key by calling the url mentioned in with a user email and a password. about GraphQL authentification.

 Create a user